NadirBakhsh/NadirBakhsh/README.md

   MeinProfilbild.de is an online platform that uses advanced AI technology to transform your selfies into professional application photos.
 Ideal for individuals needing high-quality profile pictures for professional networks or job applications.

 - **[Now Posh Admin Dashboard](https://dashboard-dev.nowposh.com/dashboard)**
   Developed an inventory management system for the super admin portal.
 The dashboard allows super admins to manage inventory, users, and other administrative tasks efficiently.
-  #### Demo account
+You can demo the admin dashboard by logging in with the following credentials:
   - User email: superadmin@yopmail.com
   - Password: Super@min123